 Mathematica is a computational software program used in scientific, engineering, and mathematical fields, as well as other areas of technical computing.
 It is provided by Wolfram Research.

-Mathematica licenses, under Columbia's discounted pricing agreement with Wolfram, are generally available only to Columbia University faculty and staff, and installation is limited to machines owned by the University.
+Mathematica licenses, under Columbia's discounted pricing agreement with Wolfram, are generally available only to Columbia University faculty and staff.

 Clients purchasing Mathematica are responsible for the installation and correct use of the product, as well as understanding hardware and operating system requirements.